tapsellorg/TapsellDocument/src/jekyll/docs/mediation/reactnative/reactnative-en.md

 ### Add Mediation Adapters

+The `react-native-tapsell-mediation/tapsell` package doesn’t serve any ads itself; which means you must install at least one of the following packages for Tapsell to work.
+Adding more adapters helps the SDK to get ads from different ad networks and increases the possibility of serving ads.
 The Tapsell Mediation SDK currently supports the following 3rd-party programmatic & mediated partner SDKs:

 | Name                                                                                                                      |                                                                                            Downloads                                                                                            |
 |---------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|